 From a trademark perspective, nothing serves as a stronger identifier than an individual’s personal name.
-But does this make personal names (i.e., first names, surnames or a combination of the two) appropriate for trademark registration?
+But does this make personal names appropriate for trademark registration?
 Trademark law has always treated personal names differently.
 In the past, a person was free to use his or her name as a trademark and was not obligated to defend against a claim of trademark infringement by another person with the same name.
-More recently, however, trademark law has evolved to allow personal names to be protected as trademarks, but only if they have acquired a secondary meaning.
+More recently, however, trademark law has evolved to allow personal names to be protected as trademarks, but only if they are inherently distinctive or have acquired a secondary meaning.

 In order to prove that a personal name is a valid trademark, its owner must provide that consumers have come to understand the personal name to identify to a particular businesses product and/or service.
 For example, a consumer seeing the HURLEY brand for the first time might simply have thought that someone with the surname Hurley was associated with the clothing line – and they would be right (Bob Hurley was one of the founders of this clothing company).
 Today, HURLEY has gained an extraordinary amount of acquired distinctiveness and is plainly a registerable, protectable trademark.
 The term’s primary meaning is as a surname, conveying simply that the business is associated with a person, but its secondary meaning is as a trademark, conveying an association with a particular source (or brand) of clothing products.
 Consumers have come to see the HURLEY name as signifying a business that produces clothing, or surf-wear, rather than a person connected to the business.